dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 Create a new parameters file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ipyrad uses a text file to hold all the parameters for a given assembly.
+ipyrad uses a simple text file to hold all the parameters for a given assembly.
-Start by creating a new parameters file with the ``-n`` flag.
+Start by creating a new params file with the ``-n`` flag.
 This flag
 requires you to pass in a name for your assembly.
 In the example we use
 ``iptest`` but the name can be anything at all.
 Once you start
-analysing your own data you might call your parameters file something
+analysing your own data you might call your params file something
 more informative, like the name of your organism.
 We will refer to this as
 the "assembly_name".